jaywalker76/calendar/implementation_diary.md

 This commit includes the creation of a test battery for retrieval of month objects for a given set of months.
 It will fail initially.
 It should be resolved by switching the invoked function, as stated in the previous point.
 Actually, I forgot that the test should be compared to an object, as this is whats being expected Left wondering if there's a better way to generate the testing objects.
+89dd6f6
+This commit implements a change from the hardcoded value in line 83 of Module.js, to invoking getTotalDaysInMonth